-Take A Different look At Chocolate, The Superfood Vegetable
+Chocolate, The Superfood Vegetable

 Antioxidants In Chocolate

-Chocolate comes from Theobroma Cacao beans which in their pure form are quite healthy.
+Chocolate comes from Theobroma Cacao beans which in their pure form are really healthy.
 The name actually means “food of the Gods” and cacao is loaded with wonderful compounds, including magnesium which is a muscle relaxant that helps you feel calmer, and sulphur which helps build strong hair and nails.

 Cocoa is made by grinding the cacao beans to a powder from which most of the fat is removed.
 Cocoa butter is the fat component of the seed, and chocolate is the sweet that is made from the roasted seeds.
 If the sweet is made from seeds that are not roasted then it is ‘raw chocolate’ and like most other vegetables, ‘raw’ chocolate is much healthier than the version made from roasted beans.